swopnilnep/DataVisualization/_build/html/_sources/index.md.txt

 We can observe that the graphs with and without accidental checkouts are not different a lot.
 Therefore, we can conclude that the number of accidental checkouts doesn't affect the model of two datasets a lot.

 ### Distribution by Age
-The next question is "How does bikeshare service usage differ by age?".
+The next question is "How does bike share service usage differ by age?".
 Taking a closer look at the main data.
 We can see that the distribution of age is skewed to the right.
 The majority of the users are between their 30s-50s.
 A reason for the use of bicycles for the current demographic could be 2 reasons in my opinion: 1.
 As people earn more, they stray away from bicycles.
 Hence people with higher median earnings (who generally tend to be older, could use other means of transportation) 2.
-While the bicycles are cheaper than taxis and ride hailing apps, they are more expensive than the metro in NYC or Boston.
-Demographics with a lower income, generally 20 year olds or older could use the metro otherwise.
+While the bicycles are cheaper than taxis and ride-hailing apps, they are more expensive than the metro in NYC or Boston.
+Demographics with a lower income, generally 20-year-olds or older could use the metro otherwise.

 ![Users by age](images/1/duration_distribution_by_age_nyc.png) ![Users by age](images/1/duration_distribution_by_age_bos.png) !![Users by age](images/1/duration_distribution_by_age_all.png)